Skip to main content

 Pelau

-One-pot caramelized chicken and rice with pigeon peas, pumpkin, and coconut milk.
-Sweet and savory comfort food for Sunday gatherings.
+A one-pot of caramelized chicken and rice cooked with pigeon peas, pumpkin, and coconut milk.
+Sweet and savory at once, it is Sunday food for a crowd.

 Saheena